 Bat mitzvah is a "coming of age" for Jewish girls.
-At age 12, they are now considered old enough to take on the responsibility to observe the Jewish laws and practice.
-For example, girls following the Jewish tradition will now fast on Yom Kippur (Day of Atonement, the holiest day in the Jewish year) and lead the blessings in the home.
-In most non-Orthodox communities the girls will participate in public religious ceremony and read from the Torah.
+At age 12, they are now considered old enough to take on the responsibility of observing the Jewish laws.
+For example, girls following the Jewish tradition will now fast on Yom Kippur, and lead the blessings in the home.
+In most non-Orthodox communities the girls will participate in a public religious ceremony and read from the Torah.
 This ceremony is what most people refer to as the bat mitzvah and it usually takes place when the girl is 12 or 13.

-The ceremony is where the bat mitzvah girl will be called to the bimah (the front or "stage" of the temple) and will perform the blessings and read from the Torah.
-She may read or even chant the entire Torah portion (from the Five Books of Moses) and Haftara (selections from the books of the Prophets) and may even give a d'var Torah, a philosophical expounding of what she has just read (quite impressive for a young girl, yes?).
+The bat mitzvah girl will be called to the bimah (the "stage" of the temple) and perform the blessings and read from the Torah.
+She may read or even chant the entire Torah portion.
 This is no small task!
 Girls study for years for a bat mitzvah ceremony.

 Jewish Jewelry.
-Of course a Hebrew Word Bracelet or Star of David Necklace is always appropriate.
-Consider jewelry with a different Judaic theme.
-Pomegranates are a popular design motif now and you will find pomegranate earrings and pomegranate tallis clips (for prayer shawls).
-They symbolize integrity, equity, and justice because it is lore that there are 613 seeds inside the fruit, the same number of mitzvot (good deeds) Commanded in the Torah.
-With trees (for the Tree of Life) and birds (for Noah's dove) you can't go wrong because they are loved Judaic and secular symbols.
-There is also the chai: Hebrew letters cheit and yud means life, and the hamsa: the upside down hand which is a very popular good luck symbol, and there are many appropriate gifts including the Hamsa Tallis Clips (for a prayer shawl).
+A Hebrew Initial Necklace, Star of David Necklace or Hamsa Bracelet is always appropriate.
+Consider jewelry with a different Judaic theme too.
+Pomegranates are a popular design motif like this Pomegranate Necklace.
+They symbolize integrity, equity, and justice because it is lore that there are 613 seeds inside the fruit, the same number of mitzvot (good deeds) commanded in the Torah.
+The Tree of Life and Evil Eye (to ward off evil) are other popular symbols.
+Shop all Jewish jewelry!

 Plant a Tree in Israel.
 Israel was mostly desert and marshland when independence was declared in 1948.
 Planting trees has been critical to creating inhabitable land.
 The Jewish National Fund is the charity that heads the effort and planting a tree in the bat mitzvah girl's name is as easy as going to the JNF website.
 You can even get a beautiful certificate to give her.

 Shabbat Candlesticks.
-It is the woman's role to light the Shabbat candles and lead the blessing over the candles that mark the start of every Jewish holiday.
+Did you know that it is the woman's role to light the Shabbat candles and lead the blessing over the candles that mark the start of every Jewish holiday?
 A pair of candlesticks that fit her taste and style would make a wonderful gift.
 A family can have more than one set of candlesticks so you don't have to worry about duplicating someone's gift.
 Just make sure it's a pair of the same height.

-Public Prayer Items: Tallis, Yad, and Tallit Clips, Head Covering or Kippah.
+Public Prayer Items: Tallis, a Yad, or a Mezuzah.
 A bat mitzvah girl may get her first tallis (prayer shawl) to wear during her first Aliyah (calling up to the Torah).
 A well made tallis is made of wool or silk and would be a special gift from a parent, grandparent or close family friend.
 Like the candlesticks, a person can have more than one tallis, so if you've found the perfect one for her, don't worry about her receiving more than one.
-If the tallis seems a bit much, consider tallit clips, jewelry that clips onto two sides of the shawl and keeps it on the wearer.
-If you are going to buy her a kippah or yarlmulke which is a headcovering worn to remind oneself of the presence of G-d, in our opinion, there is only one place to buy a cool kippa for girls: Diaspora Girl hand crocheted kippahs.

 Art.
 Hamsa charms to hang on the wall, papercuts, and other Jewish inspired art make great gifts.

 Money/Bonds in increments of 18.
 If you want to let the bat mitzvah girl choose something for herself (or save for college), money may be the answer.
-You can give cash, checks, or savings bonds and make it more meaningful by giving in increments of 18.
+Make it more meaningful by giving in increments of 18.
 18 is the number associated with the word chai, Hebrew for life.
-Each letter in the Hebrew alphabet has a corresponding number and the letters cheit(8) and yud(10) = 18.
+A gift card works also!

 P. S. -- Bring your gift to the party -- not to the ceremony Saturday morning.